fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 - Activated your University of Helsinki user account.
 - You can activate your user account after you have successfully enrolled on the course.
 The user account must be activated before attempting the course exam.
 Read more about activating the user account [here](https://studies.helsinki.fi/instructions/article/university-helsinki-user-account-open-university).

-After course enrollment, save your University of Helsinki student ID number in the [submission system](https://studies.cs.helsinki.fi/stats/myinfo).
+After course enrollment, save your University of Helsinki student number in the [submission system](https://studies.cs.helsinki.fi/stats/myinfo).
+See [this](/en/part0/general_info#where-do-i-get-my-university-of-helsinki-student-number) for info how you find out your student number.

 Please note:
 - You only need the Moodle access for the exam, not for accessing the course certificate.